dmchale/disable-json-api/readme.txt

 2. The JSON returned by a website with the API disabled via authentication methods (WP versions 4.7+)

 == Changelog ==

+= 1.4.2 =
+* Fixed issue causing unintentional unlocking of endpoints when another WP_Error existed before this plugin did its job

+= 1.4.1 =
+* Fixed echo of text URL to primary Plugins page in WP Dashboard

 = 1.4 =
 * Tested for WP v4.8